msurdeanu/my-workflows-app/README.md

 ### Workflow definition

 `Workflow` is the logic entity that encapsulates multiple steps - called `commands` - need to implement a task.
-Each workflow has a `name` and a set of `tags` associated to be able to split them easily in categories.
+Each workflow has a `name` to be able to identify easily what is doing.

 When the time comes, the workflow can be run `manually` by the user or `automatically` using a scheduler.
 Behind the scene, there is a `thread pool` responsible for executing the workflow.